- The Bad Image error arises due to inaccessible DLL files, which can get corrupted or go missing for various reasons.

 Some third-party system maintenance software might fix the Bad Image DLL issue.

-There are different forms of system maintenance software, but some include repair tools that can fix a wide variety of PC issues.
+There are different forms of system maintenance software, but some include repair tools that can fix various PC issues.

 - Download and install Restoro.